The application is closed and will reopen on November 7 at 8:00AM.

-If you don't have a Social Security number please make an appointment with an Adult Education staff member who will provide you with an alternate ID number for the application.
+If you don't have a Social Security number you will be able to schedule an appointment with an Adult Education staff member who will provide you with an alternate ID number for the application.
 Please check back when the application re-opens.

 After you create your account, choose Adult Education.

 If you are 16 years old, you must upload a copy of an official court order.
 A withdrawal letter and parental consent documents are not required with a court order.

 Individuals with F1 or F2 (International Student), J1 or J2 (Exchange Visitor), or B1/B2 (business/tourism) visas are not eligible for this program.
 If you have a question about your visa, contact the Adult Education Office.

 After you apply, you will take a free CASAS placement test to help us place you in HSE classes that fit your abilities.
 An Adult Education specialist will help you choose and register for HSE classes that work with your schedule.